genevaers/Workbench/database/db2/README.md

 1) clone database/db2 directory contents to USS
 2) prepare your site db2 defaults to use with GenevaERS
-3) copy JCL, DDL SQL to MVS datasets with your site defaults 4A) Build the DB2 Schema to contain new GenevaERS objects, OR 4B) Replicate an existing GenevaERS DB2 Schema and objects
+3) copy JCL, DDL SQL to MVS datasets with your site defaults
+4) Build DB2 Schema that is going to contain GenevaERS datadata
+5) Load replicated data from existing GenevaERS DB2 Schema into new schema
 </pre>
 ## Clone database/db2 directory contents to IBM USS